calvinbui/common-playbook/README.md

-# Ubuntu Playbook
+# Common Playbook

-A playbook to set up my Ubuntu servers to my liking.
+A playbook to set up my servers to my liking.